CollinsMunene/gror_email_module/README.md

-# Gror Email
+# Gror Mail

 - module

-Gror Email is a Node.js module for sending email messages with PDF attachments using the Mailjet email service and the Nodemailer library and uses the pdf package to generate PDFs from HTML.
+Gror Mail is a Node.js module for sending email messages with PDF attachments using the Mailjet email service and the Nodemailer library and uses the pdf package to generate PDFs from HTML.

 This also has the zipping capabilities for large files.